ElevenyChen/elevenychen.github.io/_posts/2022-11-21-database-query-language.md

 <br>
 <h2>Table Commands</h2>
-<p>TThese commands work on one or more tables and are responsible for interacting with actual data, including insertion, deletion, printing, and indexing.</p>
+<p>These commands work on one or more tables and are responsible for interacting with actual data, including insertion, deletion, printing, and indexing.</p>
 <h3>INSERT</h3>
 <p>Insert new rows at the end (append) of the specified table.</p>
 <h4>INSERT Syntax</h4>